jmhb0/confocal-2d-video-processing/README.md

 The channel-testing folder is for notebooks for testing different hyperparams on particular images step-by-step in the pipeline, or for whole-pipeline results for sets of images.

+## config
+Home directory `config.yaml` should have project root_dir.

+Put a piece of analysis in its own folder in `analyes`.

 ## Config files
 - AC: auto-contrast normalization
 - MM: min-max normalization